AriFordsham/GHCWiki/richard-and-simon.md

 - #17295 (confluence in solver) badly needs execution.
 We have a plan.
 RAE.
 - #17323 and !2042: the PKTI is not good enough.
 Also #17223 (Refl zapping)
 - Get rid of deep-skol and deep-inst.
 Done on the impredicativity branch.
 Needs review/action.
-- #16775: don't zap naughty quantification candidates
+- #16775: don't zap naughty quantification candidates.
+RAE.
 - #17024: `anyRewritableTyVar` and related gubbins
 - #16726: document conclusions
 - Improve doc of `ir_inst`: #17173